Updated: Feb 11

 As Asperger’s was introduced to the DSM-IV in the early 90s, specific clinical training was lacking for clinicians seeking to serve those with this differently wired mind.
 Most of my training occurred on the job and in reviewing the limited research articles which were available.
 The most valuable training experience I had in serving this population was my own childhood and my own lineage.
 To be able to speak the language of Dungeons and Dragons, Star Wars, and Super Mario Brothers helped me beyond measure.
 I was able to speak their language as the Asperger’s gene runs throughout my family.
 And because I can speak their language, these Aspie kids trust me, let down their guard, and allow me to teach them the social skills needed for them to thrive in society.
 However, they also know they can let their “freak flag” fly in my groups with their now dearest friends.
 My greatest training in serving the spectrum is actually understanding geek culture.
 I believe that working with an Asperger’s population is more about understanding and embracing their culture so they feel validated and know someone genuinely understands and values them.
 Their lives have been consumed by being bullied, excluded, or ignored.
 I have found that providing an environment in which they are celebrated and included is more than 70% of the battle in improving the quality of their lives and inspiring them.

-Working with Asperger’s clients is not difficult if you accepting and do your research into their culture.
+Working with Asperger’s clients is not difficult if you are accepting and do your research into their culture.
 If you cannot appreciate their culture and understand their perspective of being excluded and left out, this population is not for you.